-Alexandra-Maria has a busy practice in the Crown and Magistrates' Court.
-She has a solid record of securing a favourable outcome for her clients from bail applications through to jury trials and at sentence.
+Alexandra-Maria has a busy defence practice and a solid record of securing favourable outcomes for clients from bail applications through to jury trials and at sentence.
 She thrives on making solid legal arguments.
 She regularly represents young and vulnerable defendants.